 Marine Standby mode is the default mode for the radio whenever it is turned on.
 From this mode, you can change current settings by becoming familiar with the different key functions in Marine Standby mode.
 While in Marine Standby mode, the user will be able to transmit by pressing the Push to Talk (Talk) button.
-Signals in Receive (Rx) mode will be received on the selected channel(s).
+Signals in Receive (Rx) mode will be received on the selected channel(s), and alerts broadcast by NOAA will activate the corresponding NOAA weather alert channels in your radio.

-Coast Guard alerts are broadcast on Channel 16.
-While in Marine Standby mode, you will receive any messages sent on the channel to which you are tuned.
+Coastguard alerts are broadcast on Channel 16.
+While in Marine Standby mode, you will receive any messages sent on the channel to which you are